 Environmental Justice and Public Health

-- Stanislaus Sustainable Communities Coalition (SSCC): VIP works in solidarity with local residents and organizations to advocate for an inclusive, efficient, and sustainable community development and transportation plans.
+- Stanislaus Sustainable Communities Coalition (SSCC): VIP works in solidarity with local residents and organizations to advocate for inclusive, efficient, and sustainable community development and transportation plans.

 Social Justice and Equality